-Legislation, especially for the Victorian energy sector, provides for a range of enforcement options that may be exercised at the discretion of the commission.
+Legislation provides for a range of enforcement options that may be exercised at the discretion of the commission.
 This discretion requires the commission to make an evaluative judgment and to choose the enforcement option(s) it considers most conducive to securing compliance or deterring non-compliance with the relevant regulatory regime.
 This includes litigation where the circumstances warrant it.